martintasker/cognito-auth/README.md

 ### Done

-* registration using name and email address, confirmation with code (which can be re-sent), login, logout, de-registration, session pick-up from local storage
+* registration using name and email address, confirmation with code, login, logout, de-registration, session pick-up from local storage
+* re-send confirmation code (during registration)
+* send forgotten-password code and reset password (after registered)
 * setup script and demo app needed for the above
 * bower-installable `CognitoAuth` service
 * bucket setup and file upload, to demonstrate/validate that the access controls work